Camouflaj Reveals Increased Speed and Stability with Helix Core

 Proof of Concept

-“We have found Helix to be incredibly stable,” notes Vincent Loiseleur, Technical Designer.
+“We have found Helix Core to be incredibly stable,” notes Vincent Loiseleur, Technical Designer.

 - Software release managers can assemble projects using familiar engineering processes, and Git developers can continue to use their preferred tools

-- Unix build scripts access the Helix repository to generate builds as often as 20 times per day.
-Getting all of the code from Helix takes less than five minutes
+- Unix build scripts access the Helix Core repository to generate builds as often as 20 times per day.
+Getting all of the code from Helix Core takes less than five minutes

 Expanding the Footprint

-Moving forward, Camouflaj is looking at ways to incorporate additional Helix products into its development process, including Git Fusion, Swarm, and P4GT, the Helix Plug-in for Graphical Tools.
-According to Loiseleur, “Helix offers us a wide array of tools and modules that I can see improving our workflow here at Camouflaj and we're only just starting to use a fraction of them.”
+Moving forward, Camouflaj is looking at ways to incorporate additional Perforce products into its development process, including Helix Swarm, and P4GT, the Helix Plug-in for Graphical Tools.
+According to Loiseleur, “Helix Core offers us a wide array of tools and modules that I can see improving our workflow here at Camouflaj and we're only just starting to use a fraction of them.”